-Uniform Presentation of Finances for the year ended 30 June 2024 Original Budget 2022/23 Original Budget 2023/24 \$ '000 \$ '000 The following is a high level summary of both operating and capital investment activities of the Council prepared on a simplified Uniform Presentation Framework basis.
+Uniform Presentation of Finances for the year ended 30 June 2024 Original Budget 2022/23 Origina Budge 2023/2 \$ '000 \$1 The following is a high level summary of both operating and capital investment activities of the Council prepared on a simplified Uniform Presentation Framework basis.
 All Councils in South Australia have agreed to summarise annual budgets and long-term financial plans on the same basis.
 The arrangements ensure that all Councils provide a common 'core' of financial information, which enables meaningful comparisons of each Council's finances.
-Income 73,022 79,399 less Expenses (70,845) (76,295) Operating Surplus / (Deficit) 2,177 3,104 less Net Outlays on Existing Assets Capital Expenditure on Renewal and Replacement of Existing Assets 12,442 16,404 less Depreciation, Amortisation and Impairment (17,282) (18,751) less Proceeds from Sale of Replaced Assets (676) (922) Subtotal (5,515) (3,269) less Net Outlays on New and Upgraded Assets Capital Expenditure on New and Upgraded Assets (including Investment Property & Real Estate Developments) 24,321 13,434 less Amounts Received Specifically for New and Upgraded Assets (1,200) (700) less Proceeds from Sale of Surplus Assets (including Investment Property & and Real Estate Developments) - - Subtotal 23,121 12,735 Net Lending / (Borrowing) for Financial Year (15,429) (6,362)
+Income 73,022 79, less Expenses (70,845) (76,2 Operating Surplus / (Deficit) 2,177 3 less Net Outlays on Existing Assets less Net Outlays on Existing Assets Capital Expenditure on Renewal and Replacement of Existing Assets 12,442 16, 12,442 (17,282) Capital Expenditure on Renewal and Replacement of Existing Assets 1111-1111-1111-1111-1111-1111-1111-1111-1111 (18, Capital Expenditure on Renewal and Replacement of Existing Assets less Depreciation, Amortisation and Impairment (17,282) (18, Capital Expenditure on Renewal and Replacement of Existing Assets less Depreciation, Amortisation and Impairment less Proceeds from Sale of Replaced Assets (17,282) (676) (18, - Capital Expenditure on Renewal and Replacement of Existing Assets less Depreciation, Amortisation and Impairment less Proceeds from Sale of Replaced Assets Subtotal (17,282) (676) (18, (9 (3,2 Capital Expenditure on Renewal and Replacement of Existing Assets less Depreciation, Amortisation and Impairment less Proceeds from Sale of Replaced Assets Subtotal less Net Outlays on New and Upgraded Assets Capital Expenditure on New and Upgraded Assets (17,282) (676) (5,515) 16, (18,7 (9 (3,2 Capital Expenditure on Renewal and Replacement of Existing Assets less Depreciation, Amortisation and Impairment less Proceeds from Sale of Replaced Assets Subtotal less Net Outlays on New and Upgraded Assets Capital Expenditure on New and Upgraded Assets (including Investment Property & Real Estate Developments) (17,282) (676) (5,515) 24,321 (18, (9 (3,2 Capital Expenditure on Renewal and Replacement of Existing Assets Iess Depreciation, Amortisation and Impairment Iess Proceeds from Sale of Replaced Assets Subtotal Iess Net Outlays on New and Upgraded Assets Capital Expenditure on New and Upgraded Assets (including Investment Property & Real Estate Developments) Iess Amounts Received Specifically for New and Upgraded Assets Iess Proceeds from Sale of Surplus Assets (17,282) (676) (5,515) 24,321 (18, (9 (3,2